ProUM: Projection-based Utility Mining on Sequence Data: Introduction

 \textbf{Challenges}.
-Several prior studies have focused on improving the mining efficiency of HUSPM, such as USpan \cite{yin2012uspan}, HuspExt \cite{alkan2015crom}, PHUS \cite{lan2014applying}, HUS-Span \cite{wang2016efficiently}.
-All of them are based on a lexicographic sequence tree with two concatenation mechanisms, and use several pruning strategies w.r.t. upper bounds on utility to prune the search space.
-HUSPM may easily face the critical combinatorial explosion of search space without powerful pruning strategies w.r.t. upper bounds on utility.
-To summarize, speeding up the execution time and reducing memory consumption without losing HUSPs are critical in HUSPM.
+Several prior studies have focused on improving the mining efficiency of HUSPM, such as USpan \cite{yin2012uspan}, HuspExt \cite{alkan2015crom}, PHUS \cite{lan2014applying}, and HUS-Span \cite{wang2016efficiently}.
+Among them, USpan \cite{yin2012uspan}, HuspExt \cite{alkan2015crom}, and HUS-Span \cite{wang2016efficiently} are all based on a lexicographic sequence tree with two concatenation mechanisms and several pruning strategies w.r.t. upper bounds on utility.
+In general, some challenges remain in addressing the problem of HUSPM, which are described below.

+First, the computing mechanism of the utility of a pattern is different from that of frequency of a pattern.
+The former is more complicated and the utility of a sequence is not downward closed.
+This means that the support-based pattern mining techniques and models cannot be directly applied to discover utility-driven patterns, and the pruning search space in HUSPM is more difficult.

+Second, the HUSPM problem is intrinsically more complex than HUIM and FPM.
+HUSPM may easily face a critical combinatorial explosion of search space without powerful pruning strategies w.r.t. upper bounds on utility because of the inherent time order embedding in sequence data.

+Third, a common way to identify the interesting HUSPs is to recursively generate the projected sub-databases and then scan these whole sub-databases.
+However, this is very inefficient and costly in memory when the number of sequences in processed database is large-scale.
+Therefore, how to efficiently reduce the size of the databases that need to be projected and scanned is a crucial problem to be solved for efficiently discovering HUSPs.

+In summary, speeding up the execution time and reducing memory consumption without losing HUSPs are critical in HUSPM.
 How to improve the mining efficiency of utility mining on sequence data is still an open problem.

 \textbf{Contributions}.
-In light of the aforementioned challenges, we propose a novel utility mining framework, namely \textbf{\underline{Pro}}jection-based \textbf{\underline{U}}tility \textbf{\underline{M}}ining on sequence data (ProUM).
-Based on the developed utility-array with the projection mechanism, the utility-driven mining model, ProUM, can not only extract the insightful high-utility patterns, but also achieve better efficiency.
-We evaluate the efficiency of the proposed ProUM by comparing with the state-of-the-art utility mining algorithms.
-ProUM significantly outperforms the state-of-the-art algorithms, e.g., USpan and HUS-Span.
+In light of the aforementioned challenges, we propose a novel utility mining framework, called \textbf{\underline{Pro}}jection-based \textbf{\underline{U}}tility \textbf{\underline{M}}ining on sequence data (ProUM).
+Based on the developed utility-array with the projection mechanism, the utility-driven mining model, ProUM, can not only extract the insightful high-utility patterns but also achieve better efficiency.
+The effectiveness and efficiency of the proposed ProUM is evaluated by comparing it with the well-known frequency-based SPM model and state-of-the-art utility mining algorithms.
+The major contributions of this paper can be summarized as follows: